cesarli-wehi/dev.carlosarli.com/src/content/tutorials/basic-auth.md

     };
     ```

-# Creating the login view and the form
+# Creating the register view and the form

 1. in my views folder we're going to create a `register.mustache` file and in it place our form:
    ```html